demonico85/cleaving/docs/source/compute_pcleav.md

 ## Description

 This compute collects the scaled interactions which are used to calculate the work to create a new interface.
 Note that it cannot be used for any pair_style, since the calculation of the scaled interactions for the cleaving must be obtained within the pair_style itself.
-For this reason, modified pair_styles are available in the package (see ADD).
+For this reason, modified pair_styles are available in the package (see the documented pair styles).

 The `norm` keyword normalize the interaction for units of interface created (i.e., the result will be in units of [Energy] / [lenght]$^2$).
 The keyword must be followed by: